Patients say keto helps with their mental illness. Science is racing to understand why

 There's also a well-documented association between a variety of psychiatric conditions and metabolic problems like high blood sugar and insulin resistance, Type 2 diabetes, obesity and hypertension.

 People with psychiatric disorders are at an increased risk.
-And it's not just that psychiatric meds fuel weight gain and other issuses.
+And it's not just that psychiatric meds can cause weight gain and other issuses.
 Research shows these problems can arise even before someone with serious mental illness takes medication or is diagnosed.

 "We've known for a long time that there's something going on in the metabolism of the brain that's not quite right in people with severe mental illness," says Dr. Dost Öngür, chief of the division of Psychotic Disorders at McLean Hospital and a professor at Harvard Medical School.